 The Kenneth W. Street Advocacy Courtroom was dedicated during Homecoming 2015, honoring the longtime faculty member whose name has long been synonymous with law and public service preparation at Austin College.
 Gifts from alumni and friends created the named facility to support the Advocacy Teams.

 The Mock Trial program helps law students succeed in law school and in their careers by teaching the fundamentals of the rules of evidence, civil and criminal procedure, and litigation strategy and techniques.
 It helps all students involved, no matter what their career aspirations may be, by teaching rigorous analysis and public speaking.

 The Mock Trial program will participate in invitational tournaments:

-The Austin College Advocacy Program is excited to announce the 2nd Annual Kangaroo Brawl, it was held on January 26-27, 2019.
-The tournament took place in actual courtrooms located in Sherman, Texas.
-Team Awards were given for the top five finishers, plus Individual Awards for the top advocates and witnesses.
-The tournament follows AMTA rules and includes two rounds on Saturday and two rounds on Sunday followed by a short awards ceremony.
-Registration was $250.00 for one team or $450.00 for two teams.
-The field was limited to 18 teams.
-There was no requirement to bring a judge, but any judge you brought was gladly put to work.
-To ask questions, please contact Ed Richardson.
+The Austin College Advocacy Program is excited to announce the 3rd Annual Kangaroo Brawl, it will be held on January 25-26, 2020.
+The tournament will take place in actual courtrooms located in Sherman, Texas.
+Team Awards will be given for the top five finishers, plus Individual Awards for the top advocates and witnesses.
+The tournament will follow AMTA rules and will include two rounds on Saturday and two rounds on Sunday followed by a short awards ceremony.
+Registration will be $250.00 for one team or $400.00 for two teams.
+The field is limited to 18 teams.
+There is no requirement to bring a judge, but any judge you bring we will gladly put to work.
+To register or ask questions, please contact Ed Richardson.